Minee-Liane-Choi/MineeChoiLab/index.md

 # Bon Voyage !!!

-Our voyage to the cures for human neurodegenerative disorders has just begun.
+Our hopeful voyage to the cures for human neurodegenerative disorders has just begun.

 {%
   include figure.html